Single Product Ad Groups - An introduction

 SPAGs not only revolve around a single product, but the ad group itself also consists of that product, which means there are no keywords involved.
 The use of it is different- you would use SPAGs to monitor products instead of keywords.

 In Google Shopping, keywords aren’t too significant- search terms are.
 Keywords trigger ads but search terms are exactly what a user types into the search bar, so they’re different.
 A search term most likely will contain a keyword, whether an exact match or a broad match.
-Exact match is when the search term matches the keyword exactly.
+The exact match is when the search term matches the keyword exactly.
 A phrase match is when the search term is the keyword with a modifier, while a broad match is usually a long-tail keyword.

 Why you need Single Product Ad Groups